WilsonSayresLab/PopInf/Prep_Reference_Panel/README.md

 First, you will have to install Anaconda or Miniconda.
 Please refer to Conda's documentation for steps on how to install conda.
 See: https://conda.io/docs/index.html

 ### Create the environment
-You can name your environment what ever you would like.
-We named this environment 'popInf' and we will use this environment for all analyses.
+You can name your environment whatever you would like.
+We named this environment 'PopInf' and we will use this environment for all analyses.

-Create conda environment called `popInf`: \
+Create conda environment called `PopInf`: \
-`conda env create --name popInf --file popInf_environment.yaml`
+`conda env create --name PopInf --file popInf_environment.yaml`

 The `popInf_environment.yaml` environment file is located in this folder.

 You will need to activate the environment when running scripts or commands and deactivate the environment when you are done.

-To activate `popInf` environment: \
+To activate `PopInf` environment: \
-`source activate popInf`
+`source activate PopInf`

-To deactivate `popInf` environment: \
+To deactivate `PopInf` environment: \
-`source deactivate popInf`
+`source deactivate PopInf`

 ## Step 2: Download 1000 Genomes VCF files
 We will use a subset of the 1000 Genomes Release 3 whole genome sequence data (vcf files).
 We chose individuals that represent populations in Africa, Asia, and Europe.